Artificial intelligence is no longer a mere chatbot; it’s changing the way software is made.

 5. Cursor AI

 Cursor is an AI-native code editor built on top of VS Code.
-It enables developers to interact with their entire codebase using natural language, making it easy to search, edit, debug, and refactor with the help of integrated models like GPT-4 and Claude.
+It enables developers to interact with their entire codebase in natural language, making it easy to search, edit, debug, and refactor with the help of integrated models such as GPT-4 and Claude.

 Key features: